Decumulation

 Old and outdated strategies for guiding clients in the decumulation phase involve withdrawing a percentage from all available invested assets annually (often 4%) or liquidating assets in a prescribed order of taxable assets followed by tax-deferred assets and then tax-free assets.

 Both of these accumulation and decumulation approaches have a significant flaw – they overlook the impact of investment taxes on net returns in the accumulation and decumulation phases.
-LifeYield provides financial firms with an API (advanced programming interface) library of solutions to minimize taxes on a household portfolio over time and optimize the timing of filing for Social Security benefits.
+SEI LifeYield provides financial firms with an API (advanced programming interface) library of solutions to minimize taxes on a household portfolio over time and optimize the timing of filing for Social Security benefits.

 What Is Decumulation in Retirement?